Wednesday, December 2, 2009

 Williamsburg Queen's Cake

 Recently my husband and I visited Colonial Williamsburg in Virginia.
 We both agree that it is one of our favorite places on the planet!
 It is so easy to be swept into the bygone era when our nation was being born by walking the streets, eating the delicious colonial fare and engaging in conversation with the costumed interpreters.
 If you've ever been there, you're sure to know of the Bake Shop hidden away behind the Raleigh Tavern filled with authentically reproduced cookies, cakes, ham biscuits and other delights.
 My favorite is the Queen's Cake, which is a modernized version adapted from a colonial recipe found in The Art of Cookery, Made Plain and Easy that was published in 1760.
 It is a rich pound cake, studded with plump currants and infused with bold citrus flavor that is baked in a loaf pan then served in thin slices.
-It is heavenly, but extremely too high in carbohydrates and fat for me to have much more than a small bite.
+It is heavenly, but extremely too high in carbohydrates for me to have much more than a small bite.

 If you bake these in small loaf pans and reduce the baking time to about 20-25 minutes, they make wonderful holiday gift cakes when wrapped in silver foil or colorful plastic wrap and tied with a pretty ribbon.
 Also, feel free to bake it in an 8" x 8" cake pan (reduce the cooking time by 10 minutes) and serve it as a coffee cake.
 Anyway you bake it, this flavorful cake will be a hit with your family and friends this holiday season.